DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

     * Should be avoided as it grants the easy ability for an external entity to initiate a connection with an internal system which is not a secure solution
   * [**_Port Address Translation (PAT)_**](https://en.wikipedia.org/wiki/Network_address_translation#One-to-many_NAT)
     * aka _Overloaded NAT_, _Network and Port Address Translation (NPAT)_, and _Network Address Port Translation (NAPT)_
-    * Refered to as _One-to-Many NAT_
+    * Referred to as _One-to-Many NAT_
-    * allows a single public IPv4 address to host up to 65,536 simultaneious communications from internal cleints
+    * allows a single public IPv4 address to host up to 65,536 simultaneious communications from internal clients
       * theorectical max , in practice it should be LIMITED to 4,000 or fewer in most cases due to hardware limitations
       * uses Transport Layer (Layer 4) port numbers to host mulitple simultaneous comms across each public IPv4 address by mapping internel sockets (combo of ip and port number) to external sockets
       * effectively multiplexing numerous sessions from internal systems over a single external IPv4 address